Om-Shirke/Sentiment_Analysis_Of_Amazon_Reviews/README.md

   - **Model Training:** Scikit-learn (Naïve Bayes - MultinomialNB)
 - **Dataset Handling:** Gzip, Shutil
 - **Model Used:** Naïve Bayes (MultinomialNB) for Sentiment Classification

+## 🔍 Exploratory Data Analysis (EDA)

+- **Data Cleaning & Preprocessing:**
+  - Handled missing values and duplicate entries.
+  - Extracted relevant features from metadata and structured raw text data.

+- **Feature Engineering:**
+  - Tokenized and lemmatized text data for better analysis.
+  - Used TF-IDF vectorization to transform textual data into numerical format.

+- **Visualization:**
+  - Used Matplotlib, Seaborn, and Plotly to analyze sentiment trends and key market insights.
+  - Created visualizations for competitor analysis, customer sentiment distribution, and feature importance.
+## ⚡ Key Findings & Insights

+#### 🔹 Model Performance
+- **Test Dataset:**
+  - Accuracy: **89%**
+  - Sensitivity (Recall): **87%**
+  - Specificity: **82%**
+  - Area Under Curve (AUC): **90%**

+#### 📈 Model Improvements & Impact
+- The initial model without oversampling had **high sensitivity (0.95) but low specificity (0.59)**, meaning it identified positive cases well but struggled with negative cases.
+- **Applying oversampling** resulted in a more balanced dataset, improving the model's ability to correctly classify both positive and negative cases.
+- The refined model **outperforms the previous one**, offering better generalizability and prediction reliability.

+#### ✅ Business Insights
+- This model effectively **classifies sentiment in real-time**, making it useful for automating sentiment analysis tasks.
+- The high **AUC score (90%)** confirms the model's strong predictive power, ensuring **accurate sentiment classification** for new reviews.